6 Ways a Woman Can Feel Safer in Bed

 So how does this play out sexually?
 It varies for every woman and you’ll find some common themes that we’ll look at here.
 I’ve grouped them into two groups.
 First, I’ve listed the top 3 ways a woman can contribute to her own feeling of safety when it comes to sex.
 Then we’ll look at how a must show up in order to heighten her sense of safety in bed.

 Top 3 Ways to Help Yourself Feel Safe in Bed

 1) Communicate – Share everything with your partner.
 Avoid the tendency to hide your emotions, your desires, your turn-ons, your turn-offs.
 If he has to guess, he will get something wrong.
 Tell the full truth and you can both “win”!

-3) Say “No” – The worst thing you can do for a sexual relationship is “go along with it” when your true answer is “No”.
-All too often, women try to please their partners sexual.
-They “do it” so he won’t want it for awhile.
-They do it out of obligation.
+3) Say “No” – The worst thing you can do for a sexual relationship is “go along with it” when your true answer is “No.” All too often, women try to please their partners sexually.
+You “do it” so he won’t want it for awhile.
+You do it out of obligation.
 This ruins your relationship with yourself and with him.
-Say no, if the answer is “no”, no matter what.
+Say “No,” if the answer is “No.” No matter what.

 Top 3 Ways to Make Her Feel Safe in Bed